-Financial assets not measured at cost after amortization and measured at fair value through other comprehensive income described as above are measured at fair value through profit or loss, including derivative financial assets.
+Financial assets not measured at cost after amortization and measured at fair value through other comprehensive income described as above (e.g. financial assets held for trading and those that are managed and whose performance is evaluated on a fair value basis), are measured at fair value through profit or loss, including derivative financial assets.
 In order to eliminate or significantly reduce accounting mismatch, at the time of original recognition, the Company may irrevocably designate financial assets that meet the criteria for measurement at amortized cost or fair value through other comprehensive income as financial assets at fair value through profit or loss.